swcarpentry/make-novice/_extras/discuss.md

 * Make does variable substitution on actions before they are passed to the shell for execution.
 That means that anything that looks like a variable to make will get replaced with the appropriate value.
 (In make, an uninitialized variable has a null value.)
-To protect variable you intend to be interpreted by the shell rather than make, you need to "quote" the dollar sign by doubling it (`$$`).
+To protect a variable you intend to be interpreted by the shell rather than make, you need to "quote" the dollar sign by doubling it (`$$`).
 (This the same principle as escaping special characters in the unix shell